pfurrow/GetCleanDataClassProject/CodeBook.md

 General description of the file including:
  - Dimensions of the dataset
  - Summary of the data
- - Variables present in the dataset
+ - 2 identification and 66 measurement variables are present in the dataset

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)
+###Identification Variables

 Col Name | Class | Levels | Unit of Measure | Description
 ------- | ----|----|-----|------